- Agriculture Club

 If you have an interest in farming and sustainability, consider joining our Agriculture Club with Mr. Salow.
 This club seeks to provide educational experiences in the fields of agriculture, philanthropy, and leadership, while emphasizing principles of agrarian stewardship and Christian fellowship to students of our school and our partner schools.
 Currently they are growing their own salads!
 No experience or prior knowledge is needed.
 All are welcome to join any project or to come with new ideas!

-Meetings are currently held on Mondays and Wednesdays in Room 205.
+Meetings are held on Tuesdays in Room 205.

 As representatives of Lansing Catholic High School, Ambassadors provide leadership, support, and positive development to events that advance the mission of the school.

 Meetings precede the event for which a student signs up.

 If you have a love for baking…and waking up early…come and join the LCHS Baking Club!
 This club aims to connect students with a love for baking that would like to share recipes, and baking tips, learn the history of desserts, and even bring homemade treats to share.
 Starting in November, meetings will be held once a month before school in Room 203.
 This club is open to students in all grades and you can come for as many meetings as your schedule allows.

 - L2 | Love.
 Lead.
 (Campus Ministry Leadership Team)

 Are you a strong disciple who is looking for a way to help others walk in the footsteps of Jesus?
 Consider applying to join our L2-Love.Lead.
 Group.
 This group is filled with students looking to take on a leadership role in helping to plan student retreats and other initiatives lead by Mr. Ben Pohl and our Spiritual Formation Team.

 Meetings are every Monday during lunch and occasional meetings, either before or after school, may also be necessary at times.